-This experience and many others like it impassioned Sandra to pursue working with multilingual students as a teacher for over ten years.
-As a teacher, Sandra in order to support recognizing multilingual students’ wealth of knowledges that can be built upon in the classroom.
-“I wanted my students to see themselves in the classroom and the curriculum we used,” she said.
+This experience and many others like it impassioned Sandra to pursue working with multilingual students as an educator for over ten years in order to support the recognition of multilingual students’ wealth of knowledges that can be built upon in the classroom.
+“I wanted my students’ to see themselves in the classroom and the curriculum we used,” she says.
 She therefore implemented culturally sustaining pedagogy in her classroom.
-Sandra transitioned to higher education to make a bigger impact and support teachers in learning how to best support students from culturally and linguistically diverse backgrounds.
+After being in the classroom, she transitioned to higher education to make a bigger impact and support teachers in learning how to best support students from culturally and linguistically diverse backgrounds.

 In 2022, Dr. Osorio became an Associate Professor in Raciolinguistic Justice and Director of Teacher Education at Erikson.
 She will be supporting the development of the Triple Endorsement Certification (early childhood, bilingual/ESL, and Special Education) program that is set to begin in January 2023.
 She looks forward to a program that “is focused on addressing the whole child, building on the assets of family and community, and grounded in the practice of reflection,” she said.